by ProcureDeskLast Updated : Apr-21-2020

 This approach would certainly help you find low-cost alternatives for the products without compromising on the quality of the materials you are purchasing.

-In certain cases, it might help for you to eliminate certain supply chain partners.
+In certain cases, it might help you to eliminate certain supply chain partners.

 In most cases, manufacturers sell the product through their preferred partners, also called “Distributors”.

-On top of it, some manufactures don’t even have a direct channel so they do rely on their supply chain partners to ship the product to end consumers.
+On top of it, some manufacturers don’t even have a direct channel so they do rely on their supply chain partners to ship the product to end consumers.

-If your volume is high enough, you might be in a position to go direct to the manufacturer and reduce the cost.
+If your volume is high enough, you might be in a position to go directly to the manufacturer and reduce the cost.
 Generally, you can save at least 3-5% of the cost.

 This approach makes sense if

-Often companies focus on the unit cost of the material and not so much on the freight cost, which is charged by the suppliers to deliver the product.
+Often companies focus on the unit cost of the material and not so much on the freight cost, which is charged by reliable suppliers to deliver the product.

 But that could easily add up to 10% or more of the total purchase cost.